sgoeschl/java-image-processing-survival-guide/paper/README.md

 j  org.apache.pdfbox.pdmodel.PDPage.convertToImage(II)Ljava/awt/image/BufferedImage;+310
 ```

 What happened - something very similiar to an image decompression bomb caused by a PDF containing a scan with 10200 x 13992 pixels.
+The code fails to process the PDF, the JRE crashes and the end-user is unhappy since the PDF upload fails

 Again an image size sanity check was added using the code snippet shown below which determines the size of embedded images.

 ```
 PDPage page = ...